Skip to main content

 What is a tool audit checklist?

-A tool audit checklist (or tool stocktake form) is a structured form used to physically verify tools and equipment against an inventory or register.
-The auditor checks each tool's location, condition and identification (serial number or asset ID), and records any that are missing, damaged or unaccounted for.
-Tool audits help organisations reduce tool loss and theft, maintain accountability, support insurance claims and meet compliance requirements.
+A tool audit checklist (also called a tool stocktake form or tool verification register) is a structured form used to physically verify tools and equipment against an inventory or register.
+The auditor systematically checks each tool's location, condition and identification (serial number or asset ID), and records any that are missing, damaged or unaccounted for.
+The form typically includes a tool register table with columns for item number, description, expected location, actual location and condition rating (Good, Fair, Poor or Missing), followed by summary counts, discrepancy actions and sign-off sections.
+Tool audits are a core part of tool management for construction, mining, maintenance and facilities teams, and they underpin the broader asset management discipline defined in ISO 55001 (Asset management systems).

-Benefits of using a tool audit checklist
+Benefits of using this tool audit checklist

 Benefits of digitising forms in MapTrack

-When you move from paper or static PDFs to digital forms in MapTrack, you get:
+When you move your checklists from paper to MapTrack, you get:

 • Field users can easily scan a QR code to complete a form on mobile.
 Unlimited users.